Construction Solutions work hazards, and options for making work safer

 Raking is typically a repetitive task, and involves pulling and pushing heavy concrete into place.
 The workers are placed in awkward postures, including forward bent and rotated positions.
 A ride-on raking machine minimizes the need for manual raking.

-Independent studies have shown that forward bent and rotated postures are risk factors for developing low back pain.
+Health and safety experts have shown that forward bent and rotated postures are risk factors for developing low back pain.
 These postures are especially harmful when they are repetitive and involve handling heavy loads.
 Pushing and pulling concrete into place also puts extra force on the hand and wrist.
 Excessive force has been shown to be the primary factor associated with hand and wrist pain.

 Incidentally, one company that purchased the PowerRake® felt there was a reduced risk of injury.
 The reported ‘back-breaking’ work of placing concrete was minimized.